|Computers, Materials & Continua

 The presence of very long sessions (days) in dataset demonstrates a very strange phenomenon from which we conclude that these sessions might have resulted from the fact that the television set remained on while the user was not actually watching the channel.
 Therefore, this study analyzes these sessions separately to understand their correlation.
 In this work, sessions longer than 4 h are considered to be of an idle user.

 This study calculates the Pearson coefficient of correlation as given in Eq.
 (1).
-Here, is the elapsed time while y is the remaining time. and are the mean of elapsed time and remaining time respectively.
+Here,

 This sub-section presents the analysis of older-stable principle through finding correlation between elapsed time and remaining time for different behavior groups, as discussed earlier.
 In addition to existing works, this work studies the impact of daytime on the correlation as well as the impact of each group on the rest of the traces.
 The Pearson coefficient of correlation, r = 0.71, at p = 0.05 that is statistically significant positive correlation between elapsed time and remaining time for all the traces, ascertaining previous results as presented in .
 Similarly, for these same combined traces, correlation values for each hour are shown in Fig. 1a.